Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 HWID (Chrome OS hardware ID)
 ============================
-This control method returns the hardware ID for the Chromebook.
+This control method returns the woke hardware ID for the woke Chromebook.

 Arguments:
 ----------